-Historical buildings can tell you a lot about a place, giving clues to its past and present.
-I was reminded of this as I walked around Swellendam, South Africa’s third oldest town, and home to more than 50 heritage buildings, each with its own story to tell.
+Historic buildings can tell you a lot about a place, giving clues to its past and present.
+I was reminded of this as I walked around Swellendam, the third oldest town in South Africa.
+The town is home to more than 50 heritage buildings, many of them in the Cape Dutch style, and each with its own story to tell.

 The Cape Dutch Architecture of Swellendam